Welcome to Miegunyah House Museum

 Miegunyah is open to the public for tours and morning / afternoon teas.
 Miegunyah is also available for group visits, special interest groups, corporate and private functions.
 The Queensland Women's Historical Association (QWHA) monthly talks are held in the formal dining room.

 The QWHA archives and research facilities are held at the House Museum in a secure climate controlled environment.
 Access to these is available to researchers by appointment.
 The QWHA also produces a range of books and other publications.
-To view these download books & other publications pdf
+To view a list of these publications please download our current books and publications file.

 Miegunyah House Museum, the archives, research and publishing activities are maintained by